 You should be sure that you provide their food in a dish that cannot be tipped over if your lizard leans on it and your new pet will also benefit from an added dash of nutritional powder on their fresh food to ensure that they are getting everything they need to stay strong.

-If you have a lizard that primarily feeds on insects then you will definitely want to be sure to add the nutritional powder to their food as insects will not provide them with all of the vitamins and minerals that they will need.
+If you have a lizard that primarily feeds on insects then you will want to be sure to add the nutritional powder to their food as insects will not provide them with all of the vitamins and minerals that they will need.

 How Do I Set Up a Lizard Habitat?